shopware/docs/products/plugins/migration-assistant/guides/decorating-a-shopware-migration-assistant-converter.md

 # Decorating a Shopware Migration Assistant converter

+## Overview

-In this HowTo, you will learn how you can decorate a Shopware migration converter of the [Migration Connector](https://github.com/shopware/SwagMigrationConnector) plugin.
+In this guide, you will learn how you can decorate a Shopware migration converter of the [Migration Connector](https://github.com/shopware/SwagMigrationConnector) plugin.
 Here, the decorated converter will modify the converted products and get data out of a `premapping field`.

 ## Setup